Mobility and weather — seasonal challenges and solutions

 Winter is hard on older bodies.
 Joints stiffen in the cold.
 Muscles tighten.
 The extra layers of clothing restrict movement.
 And underneath it all is ice, the treacherous unpredictability of snow and black ice that makes every step a calculation.

 The most immediate danger is falling on ice.
+The CDC reports that approximately 1 million Americans are injured each year in falls on ice and snow, with adults over 65 sustaining the most serious injuries.
 A fall at eighty is not the same as a fall at twenty.
 The recovery is longer.
 The consequences are more serious.
 Your parent's natural instinct is often to move more carefully, which means moving less.
-But this creates a problem.
+But this creates its own problem.
 Muscles that move less, weaken more.
 Confidence erodes.
 The person who walked their neighborhood daily becomes someone afraid to step outside.

 The best protection is actually quite practical: footwear designed for winter walking.
 Regular shoes are nearly useless on ice.
 Ice cleats or shoe traction devices attach to the bottom of regular winter boots and provide grip on ice in a way nothing else does.
 They're inexpensive and transformative.
 A parent who felt trapped by winter can suddenly walk again because their feet don't slip.